KingYee0705/techjam-conversational-search/README.md

 - **Person 5:** evaluation, reproducibility, Git workflow, and submission documentation.

-Replace the role labels with participant names before the final Devpost submission if named attribution is required.

 ## Data attribution

 The catalog and sessions are derived from Amazon Reviews 2023 by McAuley Lab, UCSD.
 See [DATA_ATTRIBUTION.md](DATA_ATTRIBUTION.md) before using or redistributing the data.
 Raw user IDs, review text, timestamps, and purchase history are not exposed to the agent.